Argentines rush to churches, weep as countryman elected pope

 His brother Cardinals "went to the end of the world" to find a new Pope, he said.

-"He is a very serious figure, with moral clout ... but very down to earth," said Monsignor Eduardo Garcia of the Cathedral of Buenos Aires.

-Argentine television aired interviews with churchgoers who said they had seen Bergoglio from time to time praying in the pews side by side with average parishioners.

-He will be known as Pope Francis I, or Francisco I in Argentina and the rest of the Spanish-speaking world.
+Bergoglio will be known as Pope Francis I, or Francisco I in the Spanish-speaking world.

-He was criticized in "The Silence", a book about his handling of the case of two Jesuits thrown in jail during Argentina's violent 1976-1983 dictatorship for their work in poor neighborhoods.
-Those who defend Bergoglio say there is no proof behind the claims that he failed to protects the priests.

 The decision by 115 cardinal electors sequestered in a secret conclave in the Sistine Chapel came sooner than many experts expected because there were several front runners before the vote to replace Pope Benedict, who resigned in February.